lsst-dm/dmtn-185/index.rst

 The software architecture is mature and in production.
 However only a minority of CSCs publish all this information at this time.
 More CSCs are being added all the time as we discover data gaps (e.g. seismic sensors, GIS, HVAC) and will likely continue into operations.
-Any new CSCs should have provenance requirements explicitly stated (eg publishing their firmware version along with their telemetry) as makes sense for the CSCs in question.
+Any new CSCs should have provenance requirements explicitly stated (e.g. publishing their firmware version along with their telemetry) as makes sense for the CSCs in question.

 Data will be accessed by the users by multiple use-cases.